cloudquery/docs/docs/cli/policy/testing.md

 ### High level overview of Policy Testing:

-1. Create specific resources in provider that should lead to a known outcome of a check
+1. Create specific resources in provider that should lead to a known outcome of a check.
-2. Store configuration in database (`cloudquery fetch`)
+2. Store configuration in database (`cloudquery fetch`).
-3. Store database configuration and known good output of check in local filesystem
+3. Store database configuration and known good output of check in local filesystem.
-4. Confirm that control is still valid by ensuring that each configuration case continues to generate the same output
+4. Confirm that control is still valid by ensuring that each configuration case continues to generate the same output.

 ### What is a snapshot?

 a snapshot is a partial copy of the database as it relates to a specific policy.
-This means that all relevant tables are exported to a local directory in order to be able to consistently replicate a specific scenario
+This means that all relevant tables are exported to a local directory in order to be able to consistently replicate a specific scenario.

 ### Setting up a Snapshot

 To ensure that you are grabbing real data you will want to configure your resource to be in a specific configuration (can either be in a passing or failing).
-Once it is ready run
+Once it is ready run:

 ``` bash
 cloudquery fetch
 ```

-This will ensure that the database you are about to snapshot will have valid data
+This will ensure that the database you are about to snapshot will have valid data.

 ### Storing a Snapshot